marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 <p style="margin-top:15px"></p>

 Guestbooks is another way to further control your data access.
+See for example how our colleagues at the Centre for Sustainable Food Systems at UBC Farm manage their datasets within their dataverse collection - https://borealisdata.ca/dataverse/UBC_CSFS.
 Once you create a Guestbook, when a user attempts to download a dataset, a popup will ask them for information you specify: name, email, institution, position, or custom questions.
 Any of these questions can be set as Required to permit the download.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-guestbook.png" width="550"/> </p>